Trauma Model Therapy, Colin Ross Book Study (12 CEUs)

 Click here for printable promotional PDF of this program.

-Cancellation/Refund Policy: All purchase cancellations must be in writing and requests for refunds must be received no later than 1 week after registering for the program.
+Cancellation/Refund Policy: Requests for program purchase cancellation/refund must be in writing to firstname.lastname@example.org no later than 2 weeks after registering for the program.
+Refunds will be 75% of purchase price.
 No refund will be given for requests made past this timeframe or for those programs for which the attendee has already obtained CEs.